mFulton07/psZP/README.md

 ```
 <br /><br />
 ## Step 3: Add your data bundles to the "psZP/Bundles" directory
 Your bundles should be in their own sub-directory and contain the _.cmf skycell image_ files.
 The _.smf image_ files are not required as all the necessary info can be found within the _.cmf image_ files.
 The _.dat reference stars_ file is also no longer required as the code will automatically query PS1-DR2 Stack Archive for reference stars in a 10 arcmin (0.164 degrees) radius of the target position.
 Note that the bundles can be a mix of filters, but they should not be a mix of MJDs.
-Multiple MJDs should be partitioned into further sub-sub-directories, depending on how you stacked the difference images and/or flux.
+Multiple MJDs should be partitioned into further sub-sub-directories, depending on how you have stacked the difference images or flux.
 <br /><br /><br />
 ## Step 4: Run psZP
 On a terminal: